 Many people compare vision therapy to physical therapy, but for the visual system (the eyes and the parts of the brain that control vision).

 Vision therapy aims to get the visual system to learn how to correct itself by improving communication between the eyes and the brain.
-At Brain Vision Institute in Schaumburg we diagnose and enhance any lagging visual skills so your child can learn and read and enjoy school.
+At Brain Vision Institute in South Barrington we diagnose and enhance any lagging visual skills so your child can learn and read and enjoy school.

 Frequently Asked Questions with Dr. Ingryd Lorenzana